 - Dec.
 1993 - present (ongoing) - Eric Hertz and Robert Currie co-founded the Earth River Land Trust on Futaleufu River to help ensure the Futaleufu did not meet the same destructive fate as the Bio Bio River to the north which was decimated when a land speculator aquired most of the property along the river and sold to the power company who built a series of dams.
 To date the conservancy has protected over 13 of the most spectacular and dramatic miles of the Futalefu from dams and other adverse development.
 The eventual goal is for the land to be protected for perpetuity.

-- May 1993 - Ran first "commercial" descent of class 5 Generation Gap section of California's North Fork of the American to raise funds for Earth River conservation projects.
+- May 1993 - First "commercial" descent of class 5 Generation Gap section of California's North Fork of the American to raise funds for Earth River conservation projects.

 - Feb.
 1994 - Purchased Mapu Leufu Cliff Camp on Futaleufu.

-- May 1994 - Ran the first commercial raft descent of Peru's Colca Canyon (the deepest walled Canyon in the world) (Mark Kocina/trip leader).
+- May 1994 - First commercial raft descent of Peru's Colca Canyon (the deepest walled Canyon in the world) (Mark Kocina/trip leader).

 - Oct.
 1994 - Quebec Premier Jacques Parizeau announced that the James Bay Hydroelectric project would be abandoned.

 - Nov.
 1994 - Purchased the now world reknowned Earth River Cave Camp on the Futaleufu.

 - Jan.
 1995 - Purchased the Terminador Camp on the Futaleufu.